Governance & Reliability

 Definition: Stability is the ability of a system to function reliably over time, across changing conditions, and in the face of things nobody anticipated.

-Canary deployments release updates to a small fraction of users first.
-Shadow testing runs new models in parallel without serving their outputs.
-Continuous evaluation maintains live benchmarks running constantly against production — not a one-time pre-launch test but an ongoing measurement of whether the system remains what it claimed to be.
+The defences: canary deployments release updates to a small fraction of users first; shadow testing runs new models in parallel without serving their outputs; continuous evaluation maintains live benchmarks against production: an ongoing measurement of whether the system remains what it claimed to be.

 Resilience